cloux/cloux.github.io/init/index.md

 #### Boot initialization

-This is the first and most important stage, started immediately after kernel finishes loading.
+This is the first and most important stage, starting immediately after kernel finishes loading.
 It has to be stable and flexible enough, so the system **always** starts up.
 Changes like new network cards or damaged filesystems have to be recognized and dealt with.
 To make it more stable, and for other reasons, this whole thing might be packed into an initrd image file.

 Usually the process is pretty straightforward.
 Make sure _/dev/_ path is populated, all drives are mounted and system is ready to start applications.
 Optionally log what it's going on so the user can repair potential issues.
 If anything fails, provide an emergency shell to the user.
 Some modern init systems ([systemd](#systemd)) run tasks in this stage in parallel, others ([runit](#runit)) decided to keep the boot sequential.

 #### Running

-Management of all services and user interaction with the system normally happens here.
+Management of all services and user interaction with the system usually happens here.
 This stage is always implemented as parallel, services and userspace programs run concurrently.
 Some services might depend on another services to be started first.

 #### Shutdown

 Logout clients, stop all services, flush data, unmount drives, and powerdown or reboot.
-This is farily straightforward process, rarely considered as time critical.
+This is fairly straightforward process, rarely considered as time critical.
 Example are servers: when the "downtime" (shutdown system + perform maintenance tasks + start system) has to be as short as possible, both start **and** shutdown stages should be optimized for speed.

 ---
 ---